The 5 Best Questions to Include in a Pre-Recorded Video Interview

 What video interview tips should recruiters keep in mind for the future?

-• Rely on AI.
+Rely on AI.
 Using AI for fit scoring candidates’ video assessments is a great way to optimize communication between hiring managers and recruiters.
-It also reduces bias and supports Diversity & Inclusion due to a consistent evaluation process that’s the same across the board for all talent acquisition team members.
+It also reduces bias and supports Diversity & Inclusion initiatives due to an evaluation process that’s the same across the board for all talent acquisition team members.

 Why should TA teams use video interview software in their hiring process?